CatLover91/sneef/README.md

     |_____| |_|   \__| |_____| |_____| |_|       |_____| |_|   \__| |_____| |_____| |_|     |__|

 #What is Sneef?
 Sneef is a stats-tracking algorithm that tracks gameplay of the game, DotA2, via valve's web api.
-Sneef tilizes Meteor, CoffeeScript, Jade, and Stylus for development, and Clarity for data generation.
+Sneef tilizes [Meteor](meteor.com), [CoffeeScript](coffeescript.org), [Jade](jade-lang.com), and [Stylus](learnboost.github.io/stylus/) for development, and [Clarity](github.com/skadistats/clarity) for data generation.
+The twitter API is used for pro-player verification.

+##Where did Sneef come from?
+The term "sneef" originated from a match I played with a Russian player and a Meepo.
+The Meepo was not very good, and every time he would make a bad decision, the Russian player would yell "Sneef Sneefs, nooooooo!"
+This odd but hilarious situation combined with the idea of sniffing out data, is a major inspiration for the project.

 ##How is sneef different from services like DotABuff?
 Sneef Focuses more on individual games and player roles, rather than gameplay-over-time charts.
 Roles can be dictated per account or per game, and follow typical team role norms for data analysis.